abudri/Docker/README.md

 ### `.dockerignore` File

-One of the first things you should do when you write a Dockerfile is to write a .dockerignore.
+One of the first things you should do when you write a `Dockerfile` is to write a `.dockerignore`.
 Sounds familiar right?
 A .dockerignore file ignores the files you don't want to have in your Docker image.
-It's just like a .gitignore - and you can ignore the same sorts of things.
-For example your .dockerignore for this setup should be ignoring:
+It's just like a `.gitignore` - and you can ignore the same sorts of things.
+For example your `.dockerignore` for this setup should be ignoring:

 ```docker
 .git/